gamesonweb/DNA-games/README.md

 To be able to control our server's environment, we therefore used *Docker* to make a containerize the game.
 Once Dockerized, heberging the container is a lot easier and more controlled than trying to directly heberge our backend code.
 Using Docker also allowed us to only heberge the file needed.

 The process of building the frontend and the backend code, creating the docker container, pushing onto our repository, and updating the backend on Heroku was very long and tedious.
-In order to make our workflow easier and faster, and constantly update wrt our online version, we set up a continuous integration pipeline.
+In order to make our workflow easier and faster, and constantly update with reference to our online version, we set up a continuous integration pipeline.
 In this way, a simple push on the game repository would automatically do all the tasks described above.
 This was a huge quality of life improvement for us and we'll be sure to incorporate it from the start in our future projects.

 ## Step 9 : Finalization